-To develop Android (in German: Android-Entwicklung ), the developer can instruct Android to use the executeOnExecutor () method and define them in parallel, or to define AsyncTask.THREAD_POOL_EXECUTOR as the first parameter.
+To develop Android (in German: Android-Entwicklung ), the developer can instruct Android to use the executeOnExecutor () method and define them in parallel or define AsyncTask.THREAD_POOL_EXECUTOR as the first parameter.
 It is up to the programmer to do something for Android.
 Like the following:

-To be able to download and use a content from the web page, we can use the code inserted below.
+To download and use content from the web page, we can use the code inserted below.

 2- The activity that we consider for this project is called ReadWebpageAsyncTask.

 3- In the next step, we will add the Android.permission.INTERNET license to the AndroidManifest.xml file.

 4- Then, we create the layout outline.
 As below:

 5- Then, we must modify the activity as follows.
 Like the following: